Idaho Primary Election · May 19, 202605days·12hrs·46min·21secFind Polling Place →

 Policy Positions

-On the role of government, Burger argued that “the government thinks it has the authority to redistribute wealth” and said she would limit state spending to core functions such as police, fire, defense, and transportation.
-On education, she called the Idaho Launch scholarship program a “grievous mistake,” objecting to the restriction of the $8,000 award to students pursuing certain fields of study.
-She also expressed support for what she described as protecting freedom of speech, freedom of association, bodily autonomy, and “the freedom to educate our children in a free-market system.”
-On her campaign website, Burger describes herself as a conservative running against a “liberal leaning” Erickson and cites a vote of “no confidence” the Bonneville County Republican Central Committee passed against him in 2024.
+Burger's documented positions draw primarily from her May 2024 East Idaho News candidate questionnaire and her campaign website.
+On taxes and spending, Burger stated that in her view no part of the state budget needs more funding, and expressed support for repealing the grocery tax and reducing or repealing property taxes.
+She described her platform as one of fiscal and social responsibility and a return to limited government spending.
+She argued that the government wrongly assumes authority to redistribute wealth and said she would limit state spending to core functions such as police, fire, defense, and transportation.
+On education, Burger called the Idaho Launch workforce scholarship program a "grievous mistake," objecting to the restriction of the award to certain fields of study.
+She also expressed support for parental rights in education and for what she described as a free-market approach to schooling.
+Her campaign website characterizes incumbent Erickson as "liberal leaning" and cites a no-confidence vote the Bonneville County Republican Central Committee passed against him in 2024 as a reason to replace him.

 Political Alignment